nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 ```

 ### 2.2 Combine Labels for a Simpler Classification
 All CLAGN start in the dataset as having labels based on their discovery paper.
-Because we want one sample with all known CLAGN, change those discovery names to be simply "CLAGN" for all CLAGN, regardless of origin.
+Because we want one sample with all known CLAGN, we change those discovery names to be simply "CLAGN" for all CLAGN, regardless of origin.

 ```{code-cell} ipython3
 df_lc['label'] = df_lc.label.str.replace('MacLeod 16', 'CLAGN')